 Labels on rolls are the all-rounder among the labels.
 They are short-life or long-life as needed, resistant to water, scratches, UV radiation or chemicals and, last but not least, can be used when handling food.
 That is precisely why they are used in the chemical industry as well as in the food, beverage or cosmetics sectors, just to name a few commercial sectors that value roll labels in all their possible formats and materials.

-The basic idea behind the labels on rolls is a highest possible speed when sticking.
+The basic idea behind the labels on rolls is the highest possible speed when sticking.
 For this purpose, the printed labels are wound on a roll core made of sturdy cardboard, which is then inserted into a manual or automatic label dispenser with a corresponding diameter.
-Especially for an industrial use, the time saved thereby without loss of secure adhesion means a business advantage.
+Especially for an industrial use, the time saved thereby without loss of secure liability means a business advantage.

 3.2 Sheet labels

 In contrast, sheet labels are available for use on a smaller scale and without the requirements associated with industrial labelling.
 They are hardly less diverse than roll labels but are often used in other areas.
 As a sticker, they are used, for example, in the household to provide order by labelling boxes, folders, CDs, DVDs and much more, they carry addresses in the parcel and mail, provide as advertising for the desired attention or are popular art and collectible objects.

 Since sheet labels do not depend so much on fast gluing, but rather on the optimal transportability and the possibility of printing blank labels themselves and individually, they are applied on a practical sheet.
 This allows easy handling, which doesn't require a label dispenser.

 3.3 Blank labels - just as you need them